shreyasaxena1/BookMania/README.md

    #### Internet Permission
    App does not ask explicitly for internet permission fromuser but it ask from the device. </br>
    Manifest File

+   Whether device connected to internet or not </br>
+   package - Util : Class Manager

     Updated at 08-04-2021